Resolution of Problems

 As with other courses, students have the option to drop the practicum courses SWK 4701 or SWK 4702.
 When a Course Add/Drop form is submitted to drop a practicum course, no course credit from the terminated practicum will be applied to future practicums.

 The student must complete the School of Graduate Studies Course Add/Drop form and submit it to the Practicum Office.
-The final date for submitting the form without academic penalty for students in “F” course (SWK 4701) is nine weeks after the practicum has begun, and for the “Y” course (SWK 4702), mid-February.
+Students must confirm the final date for submitting the form without academic penalty as per the outlined Dates & Deadlines.
 See the School of Graduate Studies Manual of Grading Policies and Procedures for exact dates.